VisitApp/VisitIosHealthSdk/README.md

 ## Requirements

 - Supports iOS version >=13.0
-- Please ensure that you have added permission texts for the following usages in your Info.plist file - Privacy - Health Share Usage Description, Privacy - Health Update Usage Description
+- Please ensure that you have added permission texts for the following usages in your Info.plist file - Privacy - Health Share Usage Description, Privacy - Health Update Usage Description, Privacy - Camera Usage Description, Privacy - Local Network Usage Description, Privacy - Microphone Usage Description
 - Add HealthKit in Signing & Capabilities
+- Enable the "Background modes" capability for Audio, Airplay, and Picture in Picture in your Signings and Capabilites tab for your target
 - The project needs to have cocoapods added to it.
 Please follow this [article](https://www.hackingwithswift.com/articles/95/how-to-add-cocoapods-to-your-project) to add cocoapods to your project.

 ## Installation